-Lymphedema Surgery Live Q&A with Dr. Ramon Garza III
+Lymphedema Surgery Live Q&A PRMA Plastic Surgery

 We recently hosted a Facebook LIVE discussion covering lymphedema and the surgical treatment options available today.
 If you missed it, don’t worry!
 You can catch the replay here!